nachiketnasa/blog/_posts/2024-09-16-msc_cs_resources.md

 ### Infosec
 Pretty much the same advice.
 There's some mathematics you'll need to focus on.
 Check the numericals from your prescribed book (being followed in class, not necessarily what's listed in your syllabus).
 Know the theory and some mathematical foundations required (e.g. ring, group, field, whatever calculations require mod etc.).
 Again, nothing out of what's being taught in class is required.
 Again, this is not a guarantee.

+Search Neso Academy on Youtube, with the topic you want to study, for additional reference.

 ### Special note
 Some of you may go the extra mile and do the all the questions from the back exercises of your book.
 Do this only if you're interested.
 These may or may not help with scoring in your examinations.